Repertoi-e/light-std/README.md

 > }
 > ```

-### Allocating memory
+### Allocating memory by example

-Don't use new and delete.
+We don't use new and delete.
+1) The syntax is ugly in my opinion.
-1) You have to be careful not to mix `new` with `delete[]`/`new[]` with `delete`.
+2) You have to be careful not to mix `new` with `delete[]`/`new[]` with `delete`.
-2) It's an operator and can be overriden by structs/classes.
+3) It's an operator and can be overriden by structs/classes.
-3) Modern C++ people say not to use new/delete as well, so ..
+4) Modern C++ people say not to use new/delete as well, so ..

 Now seriously, there are two ways to allocate memory in C++: `malloc` and `new`.
-For the sake of not introducing a THIRD way, we override malloc.
+For the sake of not introducing a THIRD way, we override `malloc`.

-We do that because :STANDARDLIBRARYISBANNED:.
-Since we don't link with the CRT, `malloc` is undefined, so we need to provide a replacement anyway (or modify code which is annoying and not always possible, e.g. a prebuilt library).
+> Since we don't link the CRT `malloc` is undefined, so we need to

-> Caveat: A DLL may already have linked with the CRT, which means that in
-> that case problems occur.
-There are two options: rebuild your DLLs
-> to not use the standard library/or we could do some hacks
-> and redirect calls to malloc to our replacement (@TODO It may actually be possible).
+> provide a replacement anyway (or modify code which is annoying and
+> not always possible, e.g. a prebuilt library, @TODO it may actually be possible with symbol patching.).

-`new` and `delete` actually have some useful semantics (`new` - initializing the values, `delete` - calling a destructor if defined).
+`new` and `delete` actually have different semantics (`new` - initializing the values, `delete` - calling a destructor if defined).
+Our type policy is against destructors but we will call them anyway, just in case (some third party libraries might rely on that).

 So we provide templated versions of malloc/free:

 `malloc<T>`:
 - Calls constructors on non-scalar values.